mshahzaib2110/Projects/README.md

 # Spinlock
 Spinlock Project
-Please Read the project report in the spinlock folder for information about this project.
+Please Read the project report in all of the folders for information about the projects.